 Summary of U.S. - Belarus IPR Issues: In January and February 1993, Belarus and the United States exchanged letters to implement a bilateral Trade Agreement which detailed mutual obligations to improve the protection and enforcement of intellectual property rights.
 That agreement entered into force on February 16, 1993.
-It has been nearly 18 years, and still Belarus has not adequately implemented the IPR obligations in that agreement.
+It has been nearly 19 years, and still Belarus has not adequately implemented the IPR obligations in that agreement.

-In April 2010, the U.S. Trade Representative - while retaining Belarus on the Watch List - noted that the U.S. remained "concerned about Belarus' delayed implementation of IPR commitments under the United States-Belarus Trade Relations Agreement...Amendments to the copyright law are still needed to implement obligations of the WIPO Internet Treaties.
-In addition, the government should take action to ensure the use of licensed software by government entities.
-Counterfeit and pirated goods, including pre-release films, continue to be widely available.
-Enforcement officials continue to lack ex officio authority to investigate, seize infringing goods, and prosecute IPR cases, and Belorussian law does not allow adequate scope for ex parte searches.
-Reports indicate that IPR enforcement remains largely non-existent...The United States continues to urge Belarus to strengthen its IPR laws and to take enforcement actions against piracy and counterfeiting."
+In April 2011, the U.S. Trade Representative - while retaining Belarus on the Watch List - noted that the U.S. remained "concerned about the delayed implementation of the IPR commitments Belarus made under the United States-Belarus Trade Relations Agreement of 1993" and that Belarus needed to "amend its copyright law to implement the obligations of the WIPO Internet Treaties."
+The statement additionally noted that "Belarus should provide enforcement officials with authority to effectively investigate cases, seize infringing goods, and prosecute IPR cases without waiting for a right holder to file a complaint.
+Furthermore, Belarusian law does not provide adequate scope for ex parte searches.
+The United States urges Belarus to take further steps to improve its protection and enforcement of IPR."